The company was founded in 1924 by Charles Greenham who had previously worked for other companies manufacturing electro-medical equipment.

 A team of engineers continually develops new electrotherapy equipment and supports existing products.
 We are able to offer customers in-depth technical guidance as necessary.

-All EMS Physio products are manufactured at Grove Technology Park, ensuring the highest standards of quality are achieved.
+All EMS Physio products are manufactured at Grove Business Park, ensuring the highest standards of quality are achieved.
 The company first achieved ISO9001 and ISO13485 accreditation in 1995 and continues to deliver the best in product quality.
 All products are CE marked in accordance with the EU Medical Device Directive.